 Case #3: Replacing audiometer hardware with software in ENT applications.
 An audiometer is a machine used for evaluating hearing acuity, which typically consists of certain hardware and a peripheral listening device (such as headphones).
 You’ll find these machines at any ENT (ear, nose, throat) clinic or audiology center.

 But now there’s an app for that.
 Specifically, a company called MelMedtronics developed the iAudiometer™ App.
 It captures the clinical purpose of the audiometer in software form, namely a HIPPA-compliant iPad application.

-A news article on ENT & Audiology News provides additional descriptive commentary: “By utilising Apple’s hardware, the device would have the added benefits of lower costs and added mobility, while still maintaining all the functionality of a traditional audiometer.”
+A news article on ENT & Audiology News provides additional descriptive commentary: “By utilizing Apple’s hardware, the device would have the added benefits of lower costs and added mobility, while still maintaining all the functionality of a traditional audiometer.”

 The iAudiometer can be used in or for the operating room, hospital in-patients, hearing screenings in public schools, pre- and post-employment evaluations, and monitoring ototoxic drugs, among other examples.

 A huge benefit for ENT physicians and their clinics is a reduction in the cost of equipment and real estate.
 For patients, there’s the greater likelihood of actually testing their hearing and greater convenience when doing so.

 (Disclaimer: MelMedtronics is a client of Blue Whale Apps, and our company played a significant part in creating the iAudiometer app.)

 Mobile Health is the Logical Next Step for Healthcare